-Let's first discuss the estimated results that are presented in Table 2.
-The conventional variables behave very much the same way as the model predicts, and the estimated coefficients are statistically significant.
-The adjusted R^2 values range from a low of 0.348 to a high of 0.649.
+The adjusted $R^2$ values range from a low of 0.348 to a high of 0.649.
 These values, though relatively low, are acceptable for a cross-sectional study and are comparable to those obtained in other studies.

-The coefficients of the first two variables in model (3) are expected to be positive and the results are consistent.
+The coefficients of the first two variables in model (3) are expected to be positive and our results are consistent.
 Although the capital growth variable is statistically significant, labor growth variable is statistically significant only during the period 2000-2007.
 Foreign aid variable has a negative sign in three out of four cases, indicating that foreign aid appears to have an adverse effect on economic growth in developing countries.
-This coefficient is not statistically significant.
+This coefficient is not statistically significant in any of the four cases.
+The square term is also found be statistically insignificant.
 The coefficient of the initial GDP variable has the expected negative sign and is statistically significant during the periods of 2000-2007 and 1980-2007.

 Inflation rate variable has the expected negative sign and it is statistically significant at the 1% level of significance in all four cases.
 These findings are also consistent with the findings of previous studies.
 The variable representing the economic freedom has a negative sign in all four cases but it is statistically significant in periods 1980-1989 and 1980-2007.
-This variable is defined as follows: 1 if free; 2 if partly free; and 3 if not free.
+This variable is defined as follows: 1 if free; 2 if partly free; and 3 in not free.
 Therefore, the negative sign can be interpreted as countries which are relatively free tend to have a higher economic growth.
-The ethnic war dummy variable has a negative sign in all cases and highly statistically significant in three of the four cases, implying that ethnic wars have an adverse effect on economic growth.
+The ethnic war dummy variable has a negative sign in all cases and highly statistically significant in three of the four cases, implying that ethnic wars have an adverse effect of economic growth.

-Of the three regional dummy variables used in the model, Asia dummy variable consistently has a positive sign and is statistically significant in three of the four cases.
-Dummy variables for the other two regions have mixed results.
+Of the three regional dummy variables used in the model, Asia dummy variable consistently has a positive sign and statistically significant in three of the four cases.
+Dummy variables for the other two regions have missed results.
 The dummy variables representing the different income levels indicate that the estimated coefficients are mostly positive for all income levels but negative during 2000-2007 period.

-Let's now discuss the estimated results that are presented in Table 3.
+Let us now discuss the estimated results of our second set of models.
 The conventional variables behave very much the same way as the model predicts, and several estimated coefficients are statistically significant.
-The adjusted R^2 values range from a low of 0.147 to a high of 0.619.
+The adjusted $R^2$ values range from a low of 0.147 to a high of 0.619.
 These values, though relatively low, are acceptable for a cross-sectional study and are comparable to those obtained in other studies.